 Speech note: Helping the stray cats

-There are two kinds of cats in daily life, domesticated cats and homeless cats.
+There are two kinds of cats in the world, domesticated cats and homeless cats.
 Most people often show great sympathy for those homeless cats.
 Some of them may not survive without regular care from humans.
 But not all the homeless cats need care from humans.
 There are two different types of homeless cats, feral cats and stray cats.
-Stray cats on the other hand are used to some kinds of interaction with humans.
+Feral cats are…Stray cats on the other hand are used to some kinds of interaction with humans.
 Many are former pets who have been lost or abandoned.
 These animals may equate people with warmth, food and petting.
 They may seek people out in order to give and receive affection.

 So, here comes the question.
 Shall we help the feral cat, the stray cat or both?

 After severe discussion in group we decide to help only the stray cats.
 It is not that we are pitiless.
 Those feral cats are wild creatures and often see people as enemies.
 As you can not keep a lion as a pet, you can not and should never try to tame those wild souls.

+In order to …

+We invited ? college students from SMU to fill in the questionnaire.

 Here are the results of our enquiry.

-As you can see, 62 percent of students hold the view that school should found a particular organization to take care of the homeless cats, a small part of students think school is supposed to allow students to found a organization to protect the homeless cats.
+As you can see, 62 percent of students hold the view that the university should found a particular organization to take care of the homeless cats, a small part of students think university is supposed to allow students to found an organization to protect the homeless cats.

-Then how can we help those stray cats in our school?
+Then how can we help those stray cats on our campus?

 First, for those kittens who are six months or beneath.
 We can recruit some students who would like to keep cat as a pet.
 In fact, many college students love cats and they are also responsible.
 They would love to have a cat.
 Those little creatures will bring happiness to them.
 We can send them to the pet stores or some cat organizations.
 There must be some kind people who will take them home.